Ben Lerner

 Benjamin S. Lerner (born February 4, 1979) is an American poet, novelist, essayist, and critic.
-The recipient of fellowships from the Fulbright, Guggenheim, and MacArthur Foundations, Lerner has been a finalist for the National Book Award for Poetry, the National Book Critics Circle Award in fiction, and the Pulitzer Prize for Fiction, among many other honors.
+The recipient of fellowships from the Fulbright, Guggenheim, and MacArthur Foundations, Lerner's work has been a finalist for the National Book Award for Poetry, the National Book Critics Circle Award in fiction, and the Pulitzer Prize for Fiction.
 Lerner teaches at Brooklyn College, where he was named a Distinguished Professor of English in 2016.

-Life and work
+Early life and education

 Lerner was born and raised in Topeka, Kansas.
+His parents, Stephen Lerner and Harriet Lerner, are both clinical psychologists.
+He is Jewish.

-His mother is the clinical psychologist Harriet Lerner.
-He is a 1997 graduate of Topeka High School, where he participated in debate and forensics, winning the 1997 National Forensic League National Tournament in International Extemporaneous Speaking.
-At Brown University he studied with poet C. D. Wright and earned a B.A. in political theory and an MFA in poetry.
+Lerner is a 1997 graduate of Topeka High School, where he participated in debate and forensics, winning the 1997 National Forensic League National Tournament in International Extemporaneous Speaking.
+At Brown University, he studied with poet C. D. Wright and earned a B.A. in political theory and an MFA in poetry.

+Career and reception

 Lerner was awarded the Hayden Carruth prize for his cycle of 52 sonnets, The Lichtenberg Figures.

-In 2004 Library Journal named it one of the year's 12 best books of poetry.
+In 2004, Library Journal named it one of the year's 12 best books of poetry.

-In 2003 Lerner traveled on a Fulbright Scholarship to Madrid, Spain, where he wrote his second book of poetry, Angle of Yaw, which was published in 2006.
+In 2003, Lerner traveled on a Fulbright Scholarship to Madrid, Spain, where he wrote his second book of poetry, Angle of Yaw, which was published in 2006.
 It was named a finalist for the National Book Award.
 His third poetry collection, Mean Free Path, was published in 2010.